 President Trump and Joe Biden, in the run-up to the Presidential election, have staked out dueling positions on the climate, suggesting voters to either care (the democratic stance, pretending to know) or not care (republican stance, oblivious to nature’s evolution) about our environment.

 Neither position is rooted in our best understanding of nature’s truth.
-Thus both are false and contrary to the pageantry of positivity so punitive to humanity—the reason why I describe the endorsement of today’s politics as a bifurcated trench leading to the slaughterhouse.
+Thus both are false and contrary to the pageantry of positivity and in the end punitive to humanity—the reason why I describe the endorsement of today’s politics as a bifurcated trench leading to the slaughterhouse of human excellence.

 Science Of Nature